Liyubov/community/research/place_making.md

+# Research on place making in Berlin
+In May 2023, Liu, researcher from Life itself Research lab, visited one of the Berlin place making lab.
+In this blog we describe the context of place making and how it is related to transformations in our cities,.

-# What is place making?
+## What is place making?
 Place-making is easy to explain, any action, which consists of creating a place, taking action in that space.
 Place-making initiatives range from the restructuring of segregated communities in the United States, exemplified by Jane Jacobs' efforts in "Making American cities great again," to place-making endeavors involving young people and marginalized communities in Brussels, one of the most cosmopolitan cities in the world.